I’ve been a fan of Home Chef for a while now so I was excited to try out Fresh and Easy, a special line of meals by Home Chef.

 Ingredients sealed in separate plastic bags or containers

 Reusable ice packs and an insulated liner to keep your ingredients cold and fresh.

 More and more, I’m seeing meal delivery services making an effort to reduce the amount of plastic in their packaging.
 Unfortunately, I was disappointed with the amount of plastic Fresh and Easy used.
-The ingredients for each dish were wrapped in plastic, and the proteins individually wrapped in plastic, too.
+The ingredients for each dish came in a plastic bag and most ingredients were then wrapped inside another layer of plastic.

 Unfortunately, a lot of cities don’t have good resources for recycling the types of plastics used, so much of it will likely be thrown away.